 Beside the Commonwealth Settlement Farm at Þjóðveldisbærinn, visitors will notice a small church made of wood and turf.
 This is a replica of a similar structure for prayer and worship that was uncovered at Stöng.

 On our social media channels we frequently post tips, tricks & fun facts about Iceland with the hashtag #knowIceland.

-The valley of Þjórsárdalur was settled by vikings in medieval times, it is known that the viking Gaukur trandill lived there in the 10th century.
-The farm is believed to have been buried under volcanic ash from a Hekla eruption in 1104.
+The valley of Þjórsárdalur was settled by Vikings in medieval times.
+It is known that the Viking Gaukur Trandilsson lived at Stöng in the 10th century.
+The farm is believed to have been buried under volcanic ash after Mount Hekla erupted in 1104.